 In Sub-Saharan Africa, there are vast areas of dry and degraded land that are mostly considered worthless.
-The land is not fit for agriculture or farming, and it can’t sustain livestock or anything else that could be of use to anyone.
+The terrain is not fit for agriculture or farming, and these dry areas can’t sustain livestock or anything else that could be of use to anyone.

-But that doesn’t mean that the land actually is worthless.
-We have spent the last 10 years refining our processes to be able to make this land green again.
-The picture at the top of the page shows the very clear line between where our plantation begins and the red dry land.
-By working systematically for a long time, you can plant trees which, in turn, help to reduce erosion and change the microclimate.
+But that does not mean the land is worthless.
+BGF started refining their processes in 2004 to plant trees in drylands and make these areas green again.
+The picture at the top of the page shows the significant difference between the red dryland and where BGF’s tree plantation begins.
+By working systematically over time, it is possible to plant trees that gradually build resistance to erosion and start to change the microclimate.

-Our trees stop the erosion
+Our trees stop erosion

 BGF has shown that it is possible to stop or reduce the massive erosion taking place around Lake Kiambere.
 This is done by planting trees and by creating dams and water reservoirs that block the formation of erosion gullies.
 The tree species planted on this pilot plantation are Mukau (Melia volkensii), Neem (Azadirachta indica), and Acacia (Acacia senegal).

 Mukau, the most important species for BGF in Kenya, is planted because of its superior mahogany-type wood.
 Studies have shown that Mukau can be planted all year long, provided that it receives adequate care and irrigation.
 Growth is excellent, with plants up to 3 meters in height, after just one and a half years.